bradendubois/do-calculus/README.md

 Link: [https://github.com/bradendubois/probability-code](https://github.com/bradendubois/probability-code)

-If you are white-listed to view this, contact me (braden.dubois@usask.ca) to discuss being added.

 If you *can* view the project, simply clone the project, and change your working directory to its root.

 ```shell script